ASSERT-KTH/CodRep/README.md

 * `randomGuess.py`: Predict a random line in the file
 * `maximumError.py`: Predict the worst case, the farthest line from the correct solution

-Thanks to the design of the loss function, `guessFirst.py`, `guessMiddle.py`, `guessLast.py` and `randomGuess.py` have the same order of magnitude of error, the value of `average error` are comparable.
+Thanks to the design of the loss function, `guessFirst.py`, `guessMiddle.py`, `guessLast.py` and `randomGuess.py` have the same order of magnitude of error, therefore the value of `average error` are comparable.

 ## Acknowledgment